gaeldiab/CSCI-127/README.md

-# This repo has the codes to Assignments I did during CSCI 127
+# This repo has the codes to Assignments completed during CSCI 127 at Hunter College